-Often, how you decorate your practice space is going to depend on the clients you work with, as well as the clients you hope to attract.
+Often, how you decorate your massage therapy practice space is going to depend on the clients you work with, as well as the clients you hope to attract.
 For example, specializing in sports massage is probably going to require a different feel to the environment than if you focus primarily on stress reduction and relaxation.

 From the paint color to the photographs you choose to the material you offer in your waiting room—all of these variables need to take into account the clients who are going to be visiting your practice.
 You don’t have to fall into stereotypes (like having a Sports Illustrated subscription if you work on athletes), but the environment should reflect your interest in your target market.
 Use your best judgment and, when in doubt, don’t be afraid to ask for expert help.